jeticg/Evangelion-Uebersicht-Widget/README.md

 In short, take actions when the memory cell turns red!

 ## Major Update Notice!
-Please consider updating if you are still using widget ealier than 0.X2a.
+Please consider updating if you are still using widget earlier than 0.X2a.
 The newer version has greatly alleviated the performance issues.
 Now it uses only 10% of energy and 20% of CPU compared to the previous versions.

 ## About
 This widget is an Evangelion Übersicht Widget, displaying information through a huge amount of cells on your desktop.